All Episodes

 It makes perfect sense for the market to look at Apple based on Steve Jobs' health, his presence, and so forth.

-But I'm telling you, it is a crying shame when the simple naming of a treasury secretary can cause an upward spike in the market.
+But I'm telling you, it is a crying shame when the simple naming of a Treasury Secretary can cause an upward spike in the market.

-The government ought not have this much influence on what people in the private sector do, but unfortunately the government's so big that it does, and that's why this is Obama's market.
+The government ought not have this much influence on what people in the private sector do, but unfortunately, the government's so big that it does.

-And that's what this market's plunging.
+And this market's plunging.

 Because the people, the entrepreneurs, the people in the market who create, produce things, they're worried about the climate that they're about to step into.